otus-devops-2019-05/art-shutter_infra/README.md

 ### Using web-interface

 Be careful!
-Any changes you nake in the web-interface don't get updated in the .tfstate file, thus any changes you make outside of Terrafom get overwritten with the next `apply` command.
+Any changes you make in the web-interface don't get updated in the .tfstate file, thus any changes you make outside of Terrafom get overwritten with the next `apply` command.

 ### Load balancing